k4sh4n1/research/README.md

 When it comes to timeseries forecasting, the statistics and probability would become critical fields.
 The software development in Python language would be needed for R&D and testing.
 The C++ language would be needed to develop the production code.
 Financial economics would play a key role.
 It's required to understand how the financial markets behave.
 Down the road, machine learning and other recent popular technologies would be needed to compete on the global stage.

+## Entrepreneurship

+This research feels just like building a business based on science.
+The scientific contributions would directly affect the amount of revenue that the business would generate.
+The entrepreneurial spirit of the research would make it much exciting.

 [1]: https://en.wikipedia.org/wiki/Bazaar_of_Tabriz
 [2]: https://en.wikipedia.org/wiki/Foreign_exchange_market
 [3]: https://www.bis.org/statistics/rpfx22_fx.htm